Last Updated on January 18, 2025

 Kumbh Mela

-This mass Hindu pilgrimage site takes place every 12 years in 4 different hubs of Ganga rivers at Allahabad, Haridwar, Ujjain and Nashik.
-Ardh Kumbh also takes place every 6 years at Allahabad and Haridwar.
-The Maha Kumbh Mela which is held at Allahabad takes place once in every 144 years which is a huge deal among the Hindu Indian population.
-The puja ritual involved in Kumbh is taking a holy dip in the waters of Ganga while other activities include religious discussions, devotional Chantings, mass feeding etc. it is considered to be one of the most auspicious and sacred pilgrimages of India.
-This event is attended by lakhs of devotees who make their way from all over India and other international places to pay ode on this religious day.
+This mass Hindu pilgrimage takes place every 12 years in four different hubs of the Ganga River at Allahabad, Haridwar, Ujjain, and Nashik.
+The Ardh Kumbh Mela also takes place every 6 years at Allahabad and Haridwar.
+The Maha Kumbh Mela, held at Allahabad, occurs once every 144 years, which is a huge event among the Hindu Indian population.
+The puja ritual involved in the Kumbh is taking a holy dip in the waters of the Ganga, while other activities include religious discussions, devotional chanting, mass feeding, etc. It is considered one of the most auspicious and sacred pilgrimages of India.
+This event is attended by lakhs of devotees who travel from all over India and international places to pay homage on this religious day.

 Pollution Problem in Ganga

-Despite holding immense religious significance in the hearts and beliefs of the Indian population, sadly it is also one of the most populated rivers in the world.
-This is due to the rapid growth in industrial as well as human waste.
-India is a population of more than 1 billion people out of which 400 million people live in the Ganges river basin, which means that all their waste and sewage gets dumped into the river directly.
-There is little to no regulation regarding Industrial practices in India so as the population grows so will the industries.
-Large amounts of wastes from tanneries, chemical plants, textile mills, slaughterhouses etc. are being dumped into the river directly from here. immediate action should be taken to avoid making the current situation worse.
+Despite holding immense religious significance in the hearts and beliefs of the Indian population, sadly, it is also one of the most polluted rivers in the world.
+This is due to the rapid growth of industrial and human waste.
+India has a population of more than 1 billion people, of which 400 million live in the Ganges River basin.
+This means that all their waste and sewage gets dumped directly into the river.
+There is little to no regulation regarding industrial practices in India, so as the population grows, so will the industries.
+Large amounts of waste from tanneries, chemical plants, textile mills, slaughterhouses, etc., are being dumped into the river directly.
+Immediate action should be taken to avoid making the current situation worse.